10 most shocking moments from Amber Heard's testimony in Johnny Depp lawsuit

 4. Heard alleged Depp told her he could kill her

-Heard said there was an altercation during a family vacation a yacht, where Depp thought she told his kids that he was "a drunk" – and it lead to a physical altercation, and Depp saying he could "f***ing kill" her.
+Heard said there was an altercation during a family vacation on a yacht, where Depp thought she told his kids that he was "a drunk" – and it led to a physical altercation, and Depp saying he could "f***ing kill" her.

 Heard said she had not talked about Depp's drinking with his daughter, Lily Rose.
 Still, he accused her of doing so and got angry.